 Always asses a small area before proceeding to ensure you aren’t doing more damage to the light in the renewal process.

-You only need to use a small amount of polish at a time and adding more as you go, this will prevent flinging out all over the place your using to much fastest way to learn english san diego.
+You only need to use a small amount of polish at a time and adding more as you go, this will prevent flinging out all over the place.
 You can always add more but its hard to put it back in the bottle.